siqi-pei/siqi-pei.github.io/_pages/home.md

 - Basic Economics for the Hospitality and Tourism Industry
 - Economics for Business Studies
 - Decision Models and Applications

+## <left> CONFERENCE PRESENTATIONS AND INVITED TALKS  </left>
+- “Mobile Payments and Urban Mobility: Assessing the Influence of Mobile Payments on Metro Ridership and Environmental Enhancement,” 46th ISMS Marketing Science Conference, 2024.
+- “Content Management Policy and Influencer Marketing on Social Media Platforms: A Study of Shopping Links in Sponsored Content,” University of Arizona, 2023.
+- “Content Management Policy and Influencer Marketing on Social Media Platforms: A Study of Shopping Links in Sponsored Content,” University of Massachusetts Boston, 2023.
+- “Unraveling Generative AI from A Human Intelligence Perspective: A Battery of Experiments,” Cheung Kong Graduate School of Business Digital Young Scholar Symposium, 2023.
+- “Content Management Policy and Influencer Marketing on Social Media Platforms: A Study of Shopping Links in Sponsored Content,” 5th Marketing Science Salon of Shanghai Universities, 2023.
+- “The Blessing of High Price: A Field Experiment on E-Commerce Platform,” the 19th Statistical Challenges in Electronic Commerce Research  (SCECR), 2023.
+- “Online Food Delivery Platforms and Employment,” East China Normal University, 2022.
+- “The Blessing of High Price: A Field Experiment on E-Commerce Platform,” Conference on Information Systems and Technology (CIST), 2022.
+- “Online Food Delivery Platforms and Employment,” University of Western Ontario, 2022.
+- “Understanding Spillover Effects of Various Digital Platforms,” 42nd International Conference on Information Systems (ICIS), 2021.
+- “An Experimental Investigation of Risk Disclosure Policy in Crowdfunding,” 17th Symposium on Statistical Challenges in Electronic Commerce Research (SCECR), 2021.
+- “Online Food Delivery Platforms and Employment,” 31st Workshop on Information Systems and Economics (WISE), 2020 (WISE Best Paper Award).
+- “Rewarding Experts in Revenue-sharing Crowdfunding: An Experimental Study,” 16th Symposium on Statistical Challenges in Electronic Commerce Research (SCECR), 2020.
+- “Social News Sentiment and Equity Trading Indicators,” China Meeting of the Econometric Society (CMES), 2018.

 ## <left> RESEARCH AWARDS AND GRANTS </left>